alimirjamali/personal-qubesos/Infrastructure/Newsletter/template.md

 ### Introduction

 Weekly review of new packages uploaded to Qubes OS repositories.
-Link to previous version [here]().
+Link to previous Newsletter [here]().

 <details>
 <summary>Alphabetically sorted list of new packages uploaded to Qubes OS repositories</summary>